 Before You Go to a High-Risk Area

-For those who after careful consideration decide to go to high-risk areas, we strongly encourage you to:
+After careful consideration, if you decide to go to high-risk areas, we strongly encourage you to:

-- Draft a will and designate appropriate insurance beneficiaries and/or power of attorney.
+Draft a will and designate appropriate insurance beneficiaries and power of attorney.

-- Discuss a plan with loved ones regarding care/custody of children, pets, property, belongings, non-liquid assets (collections, artwork, etc.), funeral wishes, etc.
+Discuss a plan with loved ones regarding care and custody of children, pets, property, belongings, non-liquid assets (collections, artwork, etc.), funeral wishes, etc.

-- Establish your own personal security plan in coordination with your employer or host organization, or consider consulting with a professional security organization.
+Establish a personal security plan in coordination with your employer or host organization or consider consulting with a professional security organization.

-- Develop a communication plan with family and/or your employer or host organization so that they can monitor your safety and location as you travel through high-risk areas.
+Develop a communication plan with your family, employer, and host organization so that they can monitor your safety and location.
 This plan should specify who you would contact first, and how they should share the information.

-- Identify key sources of possible assistance for you and your family in case of emergency, such as the local U.S. embassy or consulate, FBI, the State Department, your employer (if traveling on business), and local friends/family in the high-risk area.
+Identify key sources of assistance for you and your family in case of an emergency, such as the local U.S. embassy or consulate, FBI, the State Department’s Office of American Citizen Services, your employer (if traveling on business), and local friends and family in the high-risk area.

-- Establish a proof of life protocol with your loved ones, so that if you are taken hostage, your loved ones can know specific questions (and answers) to ask the hostage-takers to be sure that you are alive (and to rule out a hoax)
+Establish a proof of life protocol with your loved ones, so that if you are taken hostage, they will know specific questions (and answers) to ask the hostage-takers to be sure that you are alive (and to rule out a hoax).

-- Erase any sensitive photos, comments, or other materials from your social media pages, cameras, laptops, and other electronic devices that could be considered controversial or provocative by local groups.
+Erase sensitive photos, comments, or other materials from your social media pages, cameras, laptops, and other electronic devices that could be considered controversial or provocative by local groups.